-The original fuel charge for NPD contained wire-wrapped 7-element bundles in the outer zone and 19-element wire wrap bundles in the centre.
+The original fuel charge for NPD contained wire-wrapped (ref. para 5.1) 7-element bundles in the outer zone and 19-element wire wrap bundles in the centre.
 The 7-element bundle has not been developed further and is being phased out of the reactor.
 The 19-element bundle design was modified for Douglas Point by changing the wire wrap to a tighter pitch and rearranging the wire wrap array for better mixing.
 Also wire bearing pads were added to protect the pressure tube and bundle from wear during on-power fuelling.
-Because of the concern of possible sheath fretting by the wire wrap which spaces the elements apart, the replacement fuel for this reactor utilizes a brazed skewed split spacer design.
-The fuel for the Pickering reactors as described previously uses the same length and diameter of element (495 mm and 15.3 mm) and method of fabrication, but the number of elements has been increased to 28 to fill the 10 cm diameter pressure tube.
-As shown in Figure 1.
+Because of the concern of possible sheath fretting by the wire wrap which spaces the elements apart, the replacement fuel for this reactor utilizes a brazed skewed split spacer (ref. para 5.1) design.
+The fuel for the Pickering reactors as described previously uses the same length and diameter of element (495 mm and 15.3 mm) and method of fabrication, but the number of elements has been increased to 28 to fill the 10 cm diameter pressure tube, as shown in Figure 1, compared to the 8 cm diameter pressure tube for NPD and Douglas Point.